MCR300400/components/README.md

 - **Carousel**: A visually appealing and interactive carousel component for showcasing a series of images or content.
 Features include automatic slide transitions, navigation controls, and responsive design to enhance user experience.

+- **Code View**: A component for displaying code snippets and their implementations.
+Includes controls to toggle between viewing code only, implementation only, or both.

+- **Color Picker**: A component that allows users to select colors through an interactive color palette.
+Useful for applications requiring color customization.

+- **Countdown Timer**: A component that displays a countdown to a specific event or time.
+Provides a visual representation of time remaining.

+- **Date Picker**: A component for selecting dates from a calendar view.
+Facilitates easy date input and selection.

+- **Drawer**: A component that slides in from the side to display additional content or navigation options.
+Useful for creating side menus or additional panels.

+- **Dragon Load**: A loading animation component designed to provide engaging and visually appealing feedback during data loading or processing.

 - **File Updater**: A component for managing file uploads and updates.
 Provides functionality for selecting and uploading files with user-friendly controls.

 - **Footer**: A customizable footer component that can be used to display site information, navigation links, and other important elements at the bottom of your web pages.
 It supports various layout options and styling.

 - **Form Group**: A component for grouping form elements together with associated labels and validation.
 Enhances the structure and usability of forms.

+- **List**: A component for displaying a list of items.
+Includes functionalities for item rendering and can be styled to fit different design requirements.

 - **Loader**: A loading indicator component to provide feedback to users while content is being loaded.
 The loader can be styled to match your application's design and provides a smooth user experience during data fetching or processing.

+- **Map**: A component for embedding interactive maps.
+Useful for displaying geographic locations and providing location-based features.

 - **Menu**: A navigational component for displaying menus and submenus.
 It supports various styles and interactions for building complex navigation structures.